-Source: Kearney; created from the results of the FY 2020 FCC FISMA evaluation
+Source: Kearney; created from the results of the FY 2021 FCC FISMA evaluation

-The FCC made improvements to processes within its information security program since the FY 2019 FISMA evaluation in the areas of Identity and Access Management, Data Protection and Privacy, and Incident Response.
-However, our assessment of the overall maturity of each metric area remained relatively consistent with the prior year.
-The Identity and Access Management and Incident Response domains are the two areas that changed from the prior year.
-As previously mentioned, the FCC's SoD analyses, access reviews for privileged users, and improvements in documentation management for users of FCC systems and reported security incidents during FY 2020 resulted in an improvement in the Identity and Access Management and Incident Response domains.
-FCC management should continue efforts to implement their information security policies and procedures with particular focus in the significant deficiency domains of Identity and Access Management and Information Security Continuous Monitoring.
+The FCC made improvements to processes within its information security program since the FY 2020 FISMA evaluation in the area of Incident Response; however, our assessment of the overall maturity of each metric area remained relatively consistent with the prior year.
+The Incident Response domain is the one area that improved from the prior year, resulting in an overall rating of an effective information security program during FY 2021.
+FCC management should continue efforts to implement their information security policies and procedures with particular focus in the significant deficiency domain of Identity and Access Management.